-The Global Fields are drop-down menus which are to be used across the system.
-The standard set of Global Fields are Country, Location, Department, Process, Product, Document Status, Supplier and Customer.
-Beyond these fields super user is able to create new fields, which will then be available inn all modules which are using Global Fields.
+The Global Fields are drop-down menus to be used across the system.
+The standard set of Global Fields is: Country, Location, Department, Process, Product, Document Status, Supplier and Customer.
+Beyond these fields, the superuser can create new fields, which will then be available in all modules using Global Fields.

 - Risk Management

 - The log

 We are working on getting all of the modules to function with these fields.

 1.1 To start, go to the «Super» module and select global fields.

 1.2 From this menu, you will be able to: